lj-ditrapani/scala-akka-presentation/akka-streams-hackathon-2016-07.md

 - Circuit breaker

-Benefits of using Akka Streams in Inveroty App
+Benefits of using Akka Streams in Inventory App
 ----------------------------------------------

 - Performance